 How do I sign up?

-We will use SignUp.com to organize volunteers for the Field Competition.
-A link will be provided closer to the competition date.
+We are using SignUp.com to organize volunteers for the Field Competition.

 Or, contact one of the committee chairs directly using the e-mail links below.